nzakas/understandinges6/manuscript/03-Functions.md

 The `arguments` object always correctly reflects the parameters that were passed into a function regardless of rest parameter usage.

 That's all you really need to know about rest parameters to get started using them.
-The next section continues the parameter discussion with the spread operator, which is closely related to rest parameters.

 ## Increased Capabilities of the Function Constructor